Controller Documents 1.0

 2.4 Multibase

-A Multibase string includes a single character header which identifies the base and encoding alphabet used to encode a binary value, followed by the encoded binary value (using that base and alphabet).
-The common Multibase header values and their associated base encoding alphabets as provided below are normative:
+A Multibase value encodes a binary value as a base-encoded string.
+The value starts with a single character header, which identifies the base and encoding alphabet used to encode a binary value, followed by the encoded binary value (using that base and alphabet).
+The common Multibase header values and their associated base encoding alphabets, as provided below, are normative:

 Multibase Header Description